 Candidates must pass all of their papers to be eligible for the award of their degree or, in the case of the MPhil Qualifying examinations, to enter the second year of their course.

-Specific information about resits for each of MSt/MSc, MPhil Qualifying, and MPhil Final examinations can be found in the conventions for each.
+Specific information about resits for each of MSt/MSc, MPhil Qualifying, and MPhil Final examinations can be found in the rubrics.